-2. Over Payment Scam
+2. Overpayment Paypal Scam

-The Scam: the scammer makes a payment into your PayPal account for more money than the item is worth.
+The Scam: the scammer makes a payment into your account for more money than the item is worth.
 They apologize for their mistake and ask for the balance to be paid into their bank account.

-The Reality: the scammer did indeed overpay for the item and the money does reflect in your PayPal account.
+The Reality: the scammer did indeed overpay for the item and the money does reflect in your account.

 What happens: when you pay the mistaken over amount into the scammer’s bank account, the scammer lodges a complaint with PayPal saying their account was hacked and they did not mean to make a payment to you.
 PayPal reimburses them their money and you are out of pocket for the “overpayment” amount you paid to their Bank Account.

-3. Fake Email PayPal Scam
+3. Fake Email Scam

-The Scam: The scammer sends you an email from PayPal showing that they paid the money into your PayPal account.
+The Scam: The scammer sends you an email from PayPal showing that they paid the money into your account.
 However, PayPal is holding the money until you send a Tracking Number for the shipment and then the funds will be released.

 The Reality: PayPal does not work as an escrow service and does not hold customer’s money nor does it get involved in shipping or tracking numbers.
 The email is a fake email.

-What happens: The scammer hopes that you rush out and ship the item to them, email them the Tracking Number and then they string your along with excuses such as “the money will only reflect once the package arrives”.
+What happens: The scammer hopes that you rush out and ship the item to them, email them the Tracking Number and then they string you along with excuses such as “the money will only reflect once the package arrives”.
 At that stage, it is too late – they have your item.

-4. Phishing Email PayPal Scam
+4. Phishing Email Paypal Scam